audiopump/x32-proxy/README.md

 This project is not associated with Behringer, Midas, MUSIC Group, or any of those folks.
 Please do not contact them for support for this tool.

-Copyright © 2018, AudioPump, Inc.
+Copyright Â© 2018, AudioPump, Inc.